 WHO WE ARE

 LARC, Inc. has been working diligently for over six decades to educate the southwestern Florida community about developmental disabilities.
-We work continuously to fight prejudice and misconceptions regarding developmental disabilities and educate the public to recognize a person’s abilities, rather than disabilities.
-Our efforts focus on helping all local people with developmental disabilities live happier, fuller, and more productive lives in the community as independently as each is able…with full community inclusion.
+We work continuously to fight prejudice and misconceptions regarding intellectual and developmental disabilities and educate the public to recognize a person’s abilities, rather than disabilities.
+Our efforts focus on helping all local people with disabilities live happier, fuller, and more productive lives in the community as independently as each is able…with full community inclusion.

 1954 – LARC was Founded